phoe/protest/README.md

 This is heavily WIP.

 ## TODO
+  * Ordinary functions are no longer creatable here - :GENERIC is removed and instead, :FUNCTION creates a generic function.
   * Fix and document DEFINE-TEST-CASE
   * Integrate DEFINE-TEST-CASE with some testing framework
   * Unit tests for macros and functions